 Say goodbye to wood and plastic toothpicks that ruin a gorgeous cake.
 Sure, a skewer would do.
 But if you’re a true baker who needs the greatest tools in your arsenal to ensure the dough is properly set and the cake is baked to perfection, you’ll need a dedicated cake tester.
-And why do I need a metal stick just to test my cakes for set?
+And why do I need a metal stick just to test my cakes for setting?
 Why not?
 Redundant?
 Maybe.
 Why not?
 Sure.
-And the baker with it all?
+The baker with it all?
 Yes, a good cake tester that won’t ruin the final result is a must-have.
 See some of the best cake testers.

 What is the cake test?

 A cake tester is to check the doneness of cakes after they’ve been baked with a cake tester.
 As long as the utensil is thin-shafted, it can be used, such as a pick, slender knife, or a typical cake testing tool.

 Using a cake tester, a person can see if the inside of the cake hasn’t baked entirely by inserting the tester into it and then removing it.
 The cake is done baking if the shaft is clear.
 Like a cake tester, you might also try a cake lifter as it enables more leverage and hence precision in your cake placing, so you’re less likely to create unstable, unequal towers of cake.

 Best of the best cake tester for making a great pie